reUnionApp/reUnion/README.md

 <h1 align="center"><img src="https://user-images.githubusercontent.com/72041242/117198984-aa236980-adb7-11eb-8497-5b6dca9aed93.png" /></h1>

 reUnion is an event planning app that allows users to plan and manage their events.
-Users can sign up for an account, create and event, plan activities, and invite other users to their events.
+Users can sign up for an account, create an event, plan activities, and invite other users to their events.

 ## Contributors